FelixBer/FindFunc/README.md

 * fix IDA docking
 * jcc pseudo-mnemonic
-* support or warn if asm is entered in IDA format (eg "12h" instead of 0x12)
-* Code Rule with only mnemonic constraint (and any operands)
 * Allow named locations in CodeRules ('call memset')
 * 'ignore all following operands' option
 * Rule for parameters to API calls inside function